 The biggest takeaway from both conferences was the surprisingly low turnout.
 We heard all kinds of theories, from poor weather across the country to a nasty virus going around.
-But even with the slow foot traffic this year, there was still plenty of business being made.
+But even with the slow foot traffic this year, there was still plenty of business being conducted.
 I’ll be the first to admit that vendors love to complain even when things are just fine.

 There’s a lot of uncertainty about the new Electronic Logging Device (ELD) rule, which went into effect on December 18th.
 The new rule requires commercial truckers to install an ELD to track hours on the road.
 This change is causing uncertainty for two reasons: costs are expected to rise, and non-stop trips might be at risk.